therealchjones/mffer/docs/Development.md

     links).
 11. Visit the OAuth client ID page as prompted, and in the "Authorized redirect URIs" section, add the URI given in the webapp; press "Save".
-12. Back on the webapp, use the "Google authorization" link and if prompted, grant authorization to access Google Drive, again, from the same account you're using to deploy the webapp.
+12. Back on the webapp, use the "Login" button to authenticate with Google once more; this will additionally lock the above settings and take the app out of "setup mode".
 13. When the app reloads, choose "Upload new `mffer` data" and select a CSV file created by the `mffer` command line application.
 14. To allow users to keep personalized logs and customization for the `mffer`